ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/portal-network/index.md

 “What if we could build outside of these design constraints.”

-The core idea of the Portal Network is to take the best bits of the current networking stack by enabling information needed by light clients, such as historical data and the identity of the current head of the chain to be served through a lightweight DevP2P style peer-to-peer decentralized network.
+The core idea of the Portal Network is to take the best bits of the current networking stack by enabling information needed by light clients, such as historical data and the identity of the current head of the chain to be served through a lightweight DevP2P style peer-to-peer decentralized network using a [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) (similar to Bittorrent).

 The idea is to add small parts of the total historical Ethereum data and some specific node responsibilities to each node.
 Then, requests are served by seeking out the nodes storing the specific data that was requested and retrieving it from them.